cisagov/ScubaGear/baselines/aad.md

 Privileged users SHALL be provisioned cloud-only accounts separate from an on-premises directory or other federated identity providers.

 <!--Policy: MS.AAD.7.3v1; Criticality: SHALL -->
-- _Rationale:_ By provisioning cloud-only AAD user accounts to privileged users, the risks associated with a compromise of on-premises federation infrastructure are reduced.
+- _Rationale:_ By provisioning cloud-only Azure AD user accounts to privileged users, the risks associated with a compromise of on-premises federation infrastructure are reduced.
 It is more challenging for the adversary to pivot from the compromised environment to the cloud with privileged access.
 - _Last modified:_ June 2023

 #### MS.AAD.7.4v1
 Permanent active role assignments SHALL NOT be allowed for highly privileged roles.

 <!--Policy: MS.AAD.7.4v1; Criticality: SHALL -->
-- _Rationale:_ Instead of giving users permanent assignments to privileged roles, provisioning access "just in time" lessens the exposure period if those accounts become compromised.
-In AAD PIM or an alternative PAM system, just in time access can be provisioned by assigning users to roles as "eligible" instead of perpetually "active."
+- _Rationale:_ Instead of giving users permanent assignments to privileged roles, provisioning access just in time lessens exposure if those accounts become compromised.
+In Azure AD PIM or an alternative PAM system, just in time access can be provisioned by assigning users to roles as eligible instead of perpetually active.
 - _Last modified:_ June 2023
-- _Note:_ There are a couple of exceptions to this policy.
-Emergency access accounts need perpetual access to the tenant in the rare event of system degradation or other scenarios.
-Some types of service accounts require a user account with privileged roles and since those accounts are used by software programs they cannot perform role activation.
+- _Note:_ Exceptions to this policy are:
+  - Emergency access accounts that need perpetual access to the tenant in the rare event of system degradation or other scenarios.
+  - Some types of service accounts that require a user account with privileged roles; since these accounts are used by software programs, they cannot perform role activation.

 #### MS.AAD.7.5v1
 Provisioning users to highly privileged roles SHALL NOT occur outside of a PAM system.

 <!--Policy: MS.AAD.7.5v1; Criticality: SHALL -->
-- _Rationale:_ By provisioning users to privileged roles within a PAM system, numerous privileged access policies and monitoring can be enforced.
-If privileged users are assigned directly to roles in the M365 admin center or via Powershell outside of the context of a PAM system, a significant set of critical security capabilities are bypassed.
+- _Rationale:_ Provisioning users to privileged roles within a PAM system enables enforcement of numerous privileged access policies and monitoring.
+If privileged users are assigned directly to roles in the M365 admin center or via PowerShell outside of the context of a PAM system, a significant set of critical security capabilities are bypassed.
 - _Last modified:_ June 2023

 #### MS.AAD.7.6v1